EverestAPI/EverestAPI.github.io/olympusnews/2025-03-04-00-what-if-anyone-could-participate-in-judging-.md

 image: ./images/2025-03-04-00-what-if-anyone-could-participate-in-judging-.jpg
 link: https://gamebanana.com/mods/575980
 ignore: false
-title: What If Anyone Could Participate In Judging?
+title: What If Anyone Could Be A Judge?

 ---